Mercor AI review (2026): A revolutionary platform or a privacy nightmare?

 For freelancers: This platform is a massive gamble.
 Yes, some people might land a legitimate, high-paying gig.
 But for many others, it seems to lead to frustration, serious privacy issues, and a lot of wasted time.
 That tracking software alone is enough to make most people run for the hills.
 If you decide to give it a shot, be incredibly careful and never, ever install their software on a computer you use for personal things.

-Ultimately, our Mercor AI review finds that while the concept is interesting, the execution is full of serious problems.
+Ultimately, my Mercor AI review finds that while the concept is interesting, the execution is full of serious problems.
 The widespread complaints about transparency, privacy, and communication make it a high-risk choice for almost anyone looking for freelance work.
-In the fast-moving world of AI, it's more important than ever to stick with companies that value trust and security.
+In the fast-moving world of AI, it's more important than ever to stick with trustworthy AI vendors that value security.

 Want an AI partner you can actually trust?